ietf-wg-ccwg/draft-ietf-ccwg-bbr/draft-ietf-ccwg-bbr.md

 BBR.extra_acked_delivered: the volume of data marked as delivered since BBR.extra_acked_interval_start.

-BBR.ExtraACKedFilter: the max filter tracking the recent maximum degree of aggregation in the path.
+BBR.extra_acked_filter: the max filter tracking the recent maximum degree of aggregation in the path.

-BBRExtraAckedFilterLen = The window length of the BBR.ExtraACKedFilter max filter window in steady-state: 10 (in units of packet-timed round trips).
+BBR.ExtraAckedFilterLen = A constant specifying the window length of the BBR.extra_acked_filter max filter window in steady-state: 10 (in units of packet-timed round trips).